 The watering system forces women to spend hours in the garden.
 Since more women have joined the garden and the garden has been expanded, there is more land to water and the pump isn’t delivering enough water.
 They don’t have much time to tend to the plants (weeding and basically keep up) because they are leaving the garden to go get water from surrounding areas.
 The main priority of this garden, however, is to produce enough vegetables for the students to have a more balanced diet.

-The project is to construct borehole to provide a reliable water source for the Sxxxxxxx women’s garden.
+The project is to construct a borehole to provide a reliable water source for the Sxxxxxxx women’s garden.

-The main objective is to help improve the production and productivity in the yields in order to improve food security, improve the community’s economics, which will financially, in turn, empower women.
+The main objective is to help improve the production and productivity in the yields in order to improve food security, and improve the community’s economics, which will financially, in turn, empower women.
 It is important to note that this was identified through a vigorous community needs assessment conducted by PCVs, counterparts, and the communities.
 The process engages a broad set of change agents in the communities to identify local solutions to address the problem of water scarcity in the garden.
-In addition, the process helped to secure buy-in from the community members and mobilizes enough attention to motivate change needed to address the problem.
+In addition, the process helped to secure buy-in from the community members and mobilizes enough attention to motivate the change needed to address the problem.
 The process helps identify local resources to support the implementation and increased sustainability of the identified projects.

-The main project activities will included (i) drilling of 6” borehole fitted to be connected with the existing solar power (ii) connection of the system to land network of pipes to supply water to strategic locations of the garden and (iii) training of women and girls on solutions of vegetable production and nutrition training The project capacity building will focus on technical trainings on production practices, nutrition and advocacy to achieve the expected outcomes of the project.
+The main project activities will included (i) drilling of 6” borehole fitted to be connected with the existing solar power (ii) connection of the system to a land network of pipes to supply water to strategic locations of the garden and (iii) training of women and girls on solutions of vegetable production and nutrition training The project capacity building will focus on technical trainings on production practices, nutrition and advocacy to achieve the expected outcomes of the project.

-The desired outcomes of the project include but are not limited to; (i) increase in women’s financial empowerment through improvement in the production yield that in turn will increase the income from the garden, (ii) Women will better support their children, especially girls, to attain an education, (iii) The garden will provide immediate site for the science and environmental studies lessons for the students, (iv) contribute to improve the nutritional status of the community members, especially for children and lactating mothers and pregnant women The community commitment is shown through their effort to try to raise funds to help support financially, identifying a space to be fenced, as well as involving the community in the efforts to gather some materials needed.
+The desired outcomes of the project include but are not limited to; (i) an increase in women’s financial empowerment through improvement in the production yield that in turn will increase the income from the garden, (ii) Women will better support their children, especially girls, to attain an education, (iii) The garden will provide an immediate site for the science and environmental studies lessons for the students, (iv) contribute to improving the nutritional status of the community members, especially for children and lactating mothers and pregnant women The community commitment is shown through their effort to try to raise funds to help support financially, identifying a space to be fenced, as well as involving the community in the efforts to gather some materials needed.

 This project will benefit the entire village of 875 people